-- A good political system is judged not by whether it makes sense but whether it works.
+- A sound political system is judged not by whether it makes sense, but whether it works.

 - The ensemble analysis of a system cannot merely be applied to a single person if the outcomes include ruin.
 A person playing Russian roulette has an 83% chance of making money, but a person who plays it repeatedly is bound to die, the payoff is not computable.